markomanninen/grcriddles/README.md

 # GRCRiddles

-Study of alpha-numeric riddles of ancient Greeks
+Study and examination of alphabetical and isopsephical riddles of the Ancient Greeks

 Install: